Resources

 Selecting a blend for your shield gas depends on your material and welding process.
 Having the correct blend for your shielding gas helps increase the penetration of the welds, reduces the number of defects in the welds, and helps block out any of the naturally occurring gases in the atmosphere like Nitrogen and Oxygen.

 Common welding materials include mild steel, stainless steel, aluminum, copper, and cast iron which all can benefit from mixed gas.
-The most used gases are Carbon Dioxide and Argon, but we’ve also seen mixtures with Helium, Hydron, or Oxygen in small percentages to increase the heat and penetration of the welds.
+The most used gases are Carbon Dioxide and Argon, but we’ve also seen mixtures with Helium, Hydrogen, or Oxygen in small percentages to increase the heat and penetration of the welds.
 We’ve built thousands of industrial blenders, specifically for welding, with a variety of gases and blends.
 Our panels can work with any application, whether you are using MIG/MAG, TIG, Arc, or laser.

 Modified Atmosphere Packaging (MAP)